katydecorah/katydecorah.github.io/_drafts/2013-10-18-xylophone.md

 ![xylophone inspiration](/http://2.bp.blogspot.com/_KFzj9M-mLDA/TDva0USnUaI/AAAAAAAAALg/qCekvdrOet8/s1600/xylophone.jpg)

 Using a Google sourced image of the children's toy version, I set to work.
 I laid out my goals.
-I wanted the outcome to look exactly like the toy, but I also want it to be scalable and flexible.
+I wanted the outcome to look exactly like the toy, but I also wanted it to be scalable and flexible.
 If I want to add extra keys, let it.
 If I want to fatten the keys, let it.
+If I want to change the colors, let it.

 ## HTML/Haml

-Given
+Easy part of the project.
+Parent div `.xylophone` with 8 (as a starting point) children divs `.keys`.